-- To maintain across the Branch a strong culture of responsible lending and a robust risk policy and control framework. - To both partner and challenge Branch's businesses in defining, implementing and continually re-evaluating our risk appetite under actual and scenario conditions; and
+- To maintain across HSBC a strong culture of responsible lending and a robust risk policy and control framework. - To both partner and challenge our businesses in defining, implementing and continually reevaluating our risk appetite under actual and scenario conditions; and - To ensure there is independent, expert scrutiny of credit risks, their costs and their mitigation.